kpchoy/Study-Guide-Notes-/miscellaneous/web_select_notes.md

 - why does the following quirk apear in JS: console.log(.1 + .2)=0.30000004
   - All numbers are IEEE754 floating point numbers
   - binary nature of their encoding = some decimals cannot be represented with perfect accuracy

+- Do two system threads in the same process share the same call stack and heap space?
+  - threads have independent call stacks
+  - threads share all other segments
+    - data segments(global vars)
+    - address space
+    - code segment
+    - the heap

+- What is the difference between a tree and a directed acyclic graph
+  - tree - one path between two nodes
+  - dag - one or more parents / paths between two nodes